umbraco/UmbracoDocs/14/umbraco-commerce/getting-started/install.md

 ## Using Umbraco Commerce

 Once Umbraco Commerce is installed, you can find it in the Umbraco backoffice under the **Settings** and **Content** sections.
 To access the **Commerce** section, additional configuration is required.
-For more details, see the [Umbraco Configuration](../getting-started/umbraco-configuration.md) article.
+For more details, see the [Configuration](../getting-started/umbraco-configuration.md) article.